Al-Shahaniya: Agriculture

 Agriculture is scarce in Al Shahaniya's southern sector because of its lack of groundwater and unsuitable soils.
 Several farms are located near the aquifer system of Rawdat Rashed.
 There are also small clusters of farms near Al Jemailiya and Al Utouriya.

 In April 2018, the Animal Production Research Station was established in Al-Shahaniya City by the Ministry of Municipality and Environment.
 Spanning roughly 78,000 square meters and constructed at a cost of QR 30 million, its facilities include a research station, animal sheds and a veterinary clinic.

 There is a major government-owned plant nursery which spans over 2,500 sq meters in the village of Al Utouriya.
 Plants grown in this nursery are used for research and also distributed to government ministries.

-In a bid to improve the country's food self-sufficiency, Al Faisal Holding announced in 2017 that it would be constructing a poultry farm in Al Shahaniya with an production capacity of 3.5 million chickens annually and 80,000 eggs per day.
+In a bid to improve the country's food self-sufficiency, Al Faisal Holding announced in 2017 that it would be constructing a poultry farm in Al Shahaniya with a production capacity of 3.5 million chickens annually and 80,000 eggs per day.